microsoft/windows-tutorials-customer-database/README.md

 To run this sample, [ensure you have the latest version of Visual Studio and the Windows 10 SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk).
 Once you've cloned/downloaded this repo, you can edit the project by opening **CustomerDatabaseTutorial.sln** with Visual Studio.

-You can also check out the **End-point-for-reference** branch to see the completed code for this tutorial.
+You can also check out the **end-point-for-reference** branch to see the completed code for this tutorial.

 ## Code of Interest